If you’re starting a remote job search or searching for how to find remote work, this article is for you.

 Show that you don’t wait for your boss to tell you each little thing to do – you identify problems on your own and solve them, you find opportunities and pursue them, and you make suggestions for how to improve the company.

 Stories about a time your boss was out sick or traveling, and how you handled it, are always great.

-Here are a couple specific questions you might hear on this topic in a remote job interview:
+Here are a couple of specific questions you might hear on this topic in a remote job interview:

 If you’re talking to an employer about remote job opportunities and you’re excited about the prospect of finding remote work, be honest about it with them.